Crankle03/wjswlals/README.md

 # wjswlals
-This is the backup data when I used and learend from school
+This is the backup data when I used and learned from school